UCSD-ECE16/ece-16-spring-2022-millerzw/Project/ece16-space-invaders/README.md

 using in-built python libraries.
 The read string is parsed between each space read from the arduino and translates this sequence of dits and dats directly.
 Once there has been a long enough pause it will print out the word to the python terminal.
 In the GIF below we print out the statement "Hi Ramsin."

+On the arduino side of things, we first created a system to differentiate dits and dashes by checking if the length of the button being held was less than (dit) or longer than (dash) a constant variable denoted at the top of the program.
+In this way the program can be tuned for the user if they are bad at morse code (as we both were).
+Then we needed to create a differentiation between letters and words.
+We did this by making another timer to where if the button hadn't been pressed down by a constant time as denoted at the top of the file, we would send a denoter for letter.
+Then we would check if the last sent message was a letter denoter and even more time had passed since an input we would send a word denoter.
+We made sure to make booleans to check that there must be some dits and dashes before we can consider a letter happening and there must be a letter before a space.

+Then in python we were able to switch the messages from arduino to their more proper characters.
+Letters would get spaces between them and words an extra space.
+Dits and dashes were kept as periods and hyphens.
+After, it was a simple as using the dict and creating a "decoder" function that would turn the sentence to english.
+We would save this sentence and periodically (when a new word was added) send it back to Arduino to show up on the display.

 ### GIF
 ##### Note if images are broken on this page check submission by Justin Kane-Starr